 Others | – | Access to In-Cinema Lounges |

-Choice on the basis of brand preference:
+Choosing on the basis of brand preference

-The RBL Bank Play Credit Card offers two free movie tickets on a comparatively lower milestone spend threshold of Rs.
-5,000, in comparison to Rs.
-10,000 as required by the PVR card that offers just one free ticket at this value.
-However, for these cards, instead of the milestone spend threshold, the bigger game-changer is the capping on the number of free tickets allowed per month.
+The RBL Bank Play Credit Card offers 2 free movie tickets on a comparatively lower monthly spend threshold of Rs.
+5,000, in comparison the Kotak PVR INOX Card that offers just 1 free ticket on spending Rs.
+10,000.

 Monthly Spends | Number of Free Movie Tickets | |